 - Pungent: black pepper, garlic, radishes, ginger root

 - Umami: mushrooms, bone stock, cooked tomatoes and potatoes

-If you satisfy your palate on a daily basis with a variety of flavors, physical cravings for food beyond your main meals will naturally reduce.
-Cravings usually signify that a specific flavor is missing, or that your body is trying to make balance.
+If you satisfy your palate with a variety of flavors on a daily basis, physical cravings for food (beyond your main meals) will naturally reduce.
+Cravings usually signify that a specific flavor and it’s reaction in your body may be missing.